juluriaj/quickstart-clamav/README.md

 # Planned Future Enhancements:

-1. Functional enhancements:
-    - Make this solution work with one or more existing buckets
-    - Input VPC to allow codebuild to reach internet and avoid manual modification of codebuild project
-    - Add support for S3 object versions
-2. Security:
+1. Security:
     - Trim down the IAM permissions across all the roles in the solution
-3. Internal Operations (In QuickStart account?):
+1. Internal Operations (In QuickStart account?):
     - Build processes to produce CloudFormation templates for Lambda, Fargate and EC2
     - Build process to update container image nightly in the public repo
-4. Prepare Cost estimations and Licenses
+1. Prepare Cost estimations and Licenses
-5. Document QuickStart guide for customers
+1. Document QuickStart guide for customers

 ## Limits
 1. [Lambda function code can access a writable /tmp directory with 512 MB of storage](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-reqs).
 Please consider these limits when deploying this solution.